 Although I could not find too much information on fatalities, there are quite a few sites with warnings about side effects of taking these drugs.
 A large number of side effects are not especially dangerous, but there are some warnings of potential higher risks of cancer.
 However, this correlation with higher rates of cancer is not entirely clear cut.

-Interesting Organ, Limb and Face Transplant Results and Stories
+Interesting Organ, Limb and Face Transplant Results

 Some of my favorite recent transplant related stories: